Tsebo200/Aureum-Elegance-Frontend/README.md

 * **Fragile Packaging**: Perfume bottles can break easily, so careful stock handling and alerting mechanisms were prioritized.
 * **Batch Tracking**: Lot numbers and expiration dates are critical for fragrances.
-* **Seasonal Demand**: Analytics on seasonal surges (e.g., holidays, Black Friday).
+* **Fragrance Demand**: The capabilities for staff to create and update perfumes and fragrances.

-*Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Quisque nec nisl ipsum.
-Donec at felis non arcu tristique elementum.*
+These insights helped shape a system that emphasizes visual clarity, real-time responsiveness, and traceability.
+Our goal was to create a tool that is not only technically robust but also aligns with the aesthetics of the perfume industry; elegance, simplicity, and precision

 ### Wireframes

-Initial wireframes were sketched in Figma, focusing on:
+Initial wireframes were created in Figma, focusing on:

 1. **Login / Registration Flow**
 2. **Dashboard Overview** with card-based metrics